wangzi0218/RandPass/README.md

   - Customizable word separators

 - **PIN Code Options**:
-  - Adjustable PIN length (4-12 digits)
+  - Adjustable PIN length (4-8 digits)
   - Option to prevent adjacent identical digits for enhanced security
+  - Option to prevent digit repetition, ensuring each digit appears only once

 #### Security and Privacy
 - **Local Generation**: All passwords are created entirely on your device, never transmitted over the network, eliminating leak risks